wp-plugins/wp-rss-multi-importer/readme.txt

 == Change Log ==

+= Version 2.47 =
+* Added more options to put Feed to Post entries into your blog categories.
+Added more shortcode parameters and fixed various bugs.
 = Version 2.46 =
 * More fixes related to the foreign language character problem.
 RSS content tag now used for excerpt so full text available if in the feed.
 = Version 2.45 =